 All manuscripts are reviewed initially by the Editors and only those papers that meet the scientific and editorial standards of the journal, and fit within the aims and scope of the journal, will be sent for outside review.

 Editors will usually seek advice from two or more expert reviewers about the scientific content and presentation of submitted articles.
+In some cases, an Associate Editor may serve as the second reviewer; the Editor in Chief maintains oversight in these instances.
 Authors may suggest the names, affiliations and contact information of up to six individuals who may be suitable to serve as referees.

 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below:

 - The reviewer should have no prior knowledge of your submission

 - The reviewer should not have recently collaborated with any of the authors